Network Status Report

 When the player is stopped on the playback PC, it sends a final message to Broadsign Server to notify it so that it knows not to wait for any more polls until the application is started again.
 The server will then change its status to Offline and send a “Shutting Down” email notification to all player contacts.

-The Server is configured to check all of its monitored players at regular intervals to obtain information concerning their status.
+The Server is configured to check all of its monitored players at regular intervals to obtain information on their status.
 If, during the course of one of these checks, the server discovers that a player has missed its last expected poll time by a margin greater than that set in the Broadsign Server configuration file, the player’s status is set to MIA, and an incident is generated.

 This could occur for a number of reasons, such as a power outage at the player’s venue, an application or OS crash, or an interruption of the player’s link to the network.
 Keep in mind that the server will not generate MIA incidents for player affected by these situations if they occur outside of network control time spans, unless the problem is still present once the time span is in effect.